 Standard rule: There should not be any extra spaces between paragraphs.
 This setting should be the default in MS Word.
 However, if you have set your system for 10point spaces between paragraphs, this should be changed.

-To start a new page for, say, a bibliography, follow the instructions below rather than hitting the ‘return’ key lots of times:
+To start a new page for, say, a bibliography, follow these instructions: from the ‘Insert’ menu, go to ‘Break,’ and then to ‘Page Break.’
+It is better than hitting the ‘return’ key lots of times.

 Standard rule: Generally, where a quotation exceeds 4 lines, it should be separated from the rest of the text by indenting and ‘blocking’ it.
-As applies to all quotations, you should clearly indicate the blocked variety with an introductory sentence.
-Furthermore, it should be correctly cited but the rules in this case are slightly different.
-The concept of ‘blocking’ replaces quotation marks and the parenthesized citation, which may be several sentences long, differs from normal in-paragraph citation in that it is placed outside instead of inside the last period in the sentence.
+You should introduce your block quotation using the signal phrase.
+Furthermore, it should be correctly cited but the rules are slightly different in this case.
+There is no need for quotation marks and the colon should be put after the signal phrase.
+Your parenthetical citation should go after the closing punctuation mark (and not before it).